 The patient was referred to a dental hygienist, but a lack of self-care meant the intervention only provided temporary improvement.
 In December 2021, the dentist recommended the patient to start using Lumoral as a supportive treatment.

-The patient received antibacterial dual-light aPDT for 6-7 months with Lumoral every other day.
+The patient received antibacterial dual-light aPDT during a five month period with Lumoral every day.
 The treatment improved the patient's ability to maintain good oral health, while reducing the number of deep gum pockets from 43 to one.
 The clinical attachment level of the teeth also improved significantly.

 Lumorinse mouthwash can be used regularly